Phil-Grim/london_properties_analysis/reproduce.md

 ## Provision Cloud Resources with Terraform

-`cd` to the terraform directory within your VM and edit the [variables.tf](terraform/variables.tf) file with the relevant information from your setup:
+`cd` to the terraform directory and edit the [variables.tf](terraform/variables.tf) file with the relevant information from your setup:

 N.b.
 I'd recommend leaving the name of the bucket and dataset as they are; otherwise you'll need to amend the prefect flow and dbt models too: